Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1892 the George Charles Spencer-Churchill, 8th duke of Marlborough passes

-On June 24th 1897 Countess Edith Aylesford passes away at 51 Welbeck Street, London
+On June 24th 1897 Countess Edith Aylesford passes away at 61 Welbeck Street, London.
+On 3rd July 1897 the Reading Mercury reported:

-On 2nd October 1904 Lieutenant General Williams passes away at his home in Temple House, Bisham.
+On 2nd October 1904 Lieutenant General Williams passed away at his home in Temple House, Bisham.
+On 8th October 1904 the Newmarket Journal reported:

 The widowed Nina Williams leaves Temple House in Bisham and takes up residence at the family home at 24 Hill Street, Westminster, London, where she can be found on the 1911 Census.
 Young Lieutenant Archibald Sinclair has become a commissioned officer in the 2nd Life Guards At St George, Hanover Square in London.